Casio Algebra FX Series: History

-In 1999, Casio released a graphing calculator Algebra FX 2.0.
-The modified model Algebra FX 2.0 Plus was released in 2001 with additional functionalities in the financial calculation, statistics, and differential equations.
-The calculators were designed for usages in the classroom, where target markets were students and educators.
+In 1999, Casio released a graphing calculator called the Algebra FX 2.0.
+A more capable variant called Algebra FX 2.0 Plus was released in 2001 with additional functionalities for financial calculation, statistics, and differential equations.
+The calculators were designed for usage in the classroom, where target markets were students and educators.
 They were aimed at helping students learn to solve algebra problems, where step-by-step solutions could be auto-generated.

 The Algebra FX series was the successor of the CFX-9970G, the first Casio calculator with computer algebra system (CAS) released in 1998.
 The computer algebra system in the Algebra FX series had been largely improved from the previous model so that more mathematical functions were added.
 The Casio's CAS was mainly developed by its R&D team and Professor John Kenelly of Clemson University.

 The calculators were sold to different parts of the world.
 Casio had used different product names in France, following their French predecessors.
-The Graph 100 and the Graph 100+ were respectively the Algebra FX 2.0 and the Algebra FX 2.0 Plus.
-The Algebra FX 2.0 Plus was discontinued in 2003 and succeeded by the Casio ClassPad series, where the calculators have stylus-based touch screens.
-However, the Graph 100+ was continued to be sold in France until 2015, a time when Casio removed the product from its website.
+The Graph 100 and the Graph 100+ were respectively special variants of the Algebra FX 2.0 and the Algebra FX 2.0 Plus tailored to the French market.
+The Algebra FX 2.0 Plus was discontinued in 2003 and succeeded by the Casio ClassPad series, which has a stylus-based touch screen.
+However, the Graph 100+ continued to be sold in France until 2015, until Casio removed the product from its website.